wimpysworld/antsy-alien-attack-pico/README.md

 - Reference for packaging/distribution pico-8 games to Linux users
 - pico-8 tooling to use for making more games
-- Learn some basic juicing and game feel mechanics
+- Learn some basic juicing and game-feel mechanics
 - Fun

+# License 👨‍⚖️

+The game code will be licensed under the MIT license, but I'll be using graphics, sounds and music from other sources and they have their own licenses.

+- All the music is from [Gruber](https://www.lexaloffle.com/bbs/?uid=11292) and released under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 # TODO